Tate cycles on some quaternionic Shimura varieties mod p: Cohomology of Goren--Oort cycles

 Thus the generalized eigenspace for the action of $\Frob_{p^{2g}}$ with eigenvalue

-has dimension exactly equal to $\binom dr$ for both sides of \eqref{E:pi component morphism}; and the generalized eigenspace on left hand side is a genuine eigenspace (since it is the direct sum of $\binom{d}{r}$-copies of one-dimensional generalized eigenspace).
-Here, we used the assumption on the ratio of Satake parameters.
-Thus, the proof of (2) and (2') will be finished if we show that \eqref{E:pi component morphism} is injective on the corresponding generalized eigenspace.
+has dimension exactly equal to $\binom dr$ for both sides of \eqref{E:sum of Gysin map}.
+Thanks to the assumption on the ratio of Satake parameters, the generalized eigenspace on left hand side is a genuine eigenspace (since it is the direct sum of $\binom{d}{r}$-copies of one-dimensional generalized eigenspace).
+Thus, the proof of (2) and (2') will be finished if we show that \eqref{E:sum of Gysin map} is injective on the corresponding generalized eigenspace.

 We consider the composition of the Gysin morphisms \eqref{E:sum of Gysin map} with the Restriction morphisms: